rockabox/Auxilium.js/README.md

 **Params**

-- time `number` - Time that has been fired
+- time `number` - The timestamp of invoke.

 **Scope**: inner function of [throttle](#module_throttle)
 <a name="module_throttle..invokeFirst"></a>